HECATE-86/G4_translation_API/ReadMe.md

 ### 3. Create .env
 ```
-API_KEY=my-secret-api-key-123 /You can change this to your prefered API Key/
+API_KEY=my-secret-api-key-123 /You can change this to your preferred API Key/
 ```

 ## Running (2 Terminals Required)